 Can Android phones get viruses?

-Well, not in the traditional sense.
+What’s the difference between malware and a virus?
 Computer viruses are malicious programs that infect and corrupt your programs and files, disrupt your computer’s performance, and just generally wreak havoc on their electronic host.
 But what distinguishes viruses from other forms of malware is their ability to replicate, Agent Smith style.
 So far, self-replicating malware has not made its way onto Android phones or iPhones, meaning your phone can’t technically get a “virus” — this is just the go-to term most people use to explain any kind of malicious software.

 Android malware comes in many forms, ranging from adware, which drenches you in waterfalls of unwanted ads, to spyware, which gathers your personal data for third parties (often advertisers), to mobile ransomware, which holds your files hostage and demands a ransom in order for you to retrieve them.